Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Domain decomposition of the modified Born series

-we see that $L$ is a domain-local operator and $V$ is mostly domain-local, with small, explicit contributions for transfer between domains (represented by $A_{12}$ and $A_{21}$, also seen in Fig.~\ref{fig:decompose}c).
-It is important to note that the system being solved here is still the same as in Eq.~\eqref{eq:LV}.

-In $L$ (Eq.~\eqref{eq:LV_block}), the diagonal blocks $L_{11}$ and $L_{22}$ (visualized in Fig.~\ref{fig:decompose}b) contain wraparound artefacts, similar to Fig.~\ref{fig:splitting}d.
-These wraparound artefacts appear in $V$ with the opposite sign, as $V\coloneqq A - L$. $V$ now has three contributions (Fig.~\ref{fig:decompose}c).
-The domain-local part constitutes the original scattering potential on the diagonal and the correction for the wrapping artefacts caused by the fast convolution, which we call $C_{11}$ and $C_{22}$.
-The non-local part of $V$ is the off-diagonal blocks $A_{12}$ and $A_{21}$ representing communication between the subdomains.
+we see that $L$ (visualised in Fig.~\ref{fig:decompose}b) is a domain-local operator, with the diagonal blocks $L_{11}$ and $L_{22}$ operating on the subdomains, and contains wraparound artefacts similar to Fig.~\ref{fig:splitting}d, but now over the subdomains. $V$ now has both diagonal and off-diagonal blocks (visualised in Fig.~\ref{fig:decompose}c).
+The diagonal blocks $V_{11}$ and $V_{22}$ contain, as before, the scattering potential on the diagonal elements (as in Fig. \ref{fig:splitting}c), and now also the wrapping artefacts from $L_{11}$ and $L_{22}$ but with the opposite sign.
+The off-diagonal blocks $A_{12}$ and $A_{21}$ represent communication between the subdomains.}

-The interior subdomain communication and exterior boundary corrections are based on these matrices $C_{11}$, $C_{22}$, $A_{12}$, and $A_{21}$ combined with a thin absorbing boundary layer \cite{osnabrugge2021ultra} on the exterior.
-For the exterior boundary, the matrices $C_{11}$ and $C_{22}$ are used to tackle the wrapping artefacts, which allows for only a thin absorbing boundary layer to minimize reflection artefacts.
-For the interior boundaries, we use the matrices $C_{11}$ and $C_{22}$ to tackle the wrapping artefacts at the interface between subdomains, and the matrices $A_{12}$ and $A_{21}$ for communication between the subdomains.

-Thus, our approach does not require explicit steps to guarantee continuity at the subdomain boundaries but instead results in the naturally occurring boundary conditions at the interface through the matrices $A_{12}$ and $A_{21}$.
-The matrices $C_{11}$, $C_{22}$, $A_{12}$, and $A_{21}$ can all be constructed directly by comparing two situations: 1) the angular spectrum kernel applied to a point source using a linear convolution (Fig.~\ref{fig:correction_matrix}a), and 2) the same kernel applied using a fast convolution on a subdomain (Fig.~\ref{fig:correction_matrix}b).
-The difference between these two curves gives the required wrapping correction (which corresponds to a column of matrix $C_{11}$) and the transfer to the second subdomain (a column of matrix $A_{12}$).
-By repeating this process for different positions of the point source and thus different columns of the matrices, we recover matrices $C_{11}$ and $A_{12}$.
-Due to the symmetry of the angular spectrum kernel, the bottom-left part of matrix $C_{11}$ is equal to $-A_{12}$.
-The top-right part of matrix $C_{11}$ is given by the transpose $-A_{12}^T$.

-Figure~\ref{fig:correction_matrix}c visualizes the bottom-left part of the domain-transfer matrix $A_{12}$ (also see Fig.~\ref{fig:decompose}c), which shows that the magnitude of the elements decreases rapidly away from the subdomain border.
-Therefore, we can truncate matrices $C$ and off-diagonal blocks of $A$ to only consider $t\ll N$ edge points near the boundaries.
-This way, the overhead of these additional computations is minimised.